 Beautiful walks along coastal routes and sandy beaches

 It’s well known for its organic tree structures sticking out of the sand adding to the popularity of discovering this gorgeous beach.
-A quiet location, needing a homemade picnic as the area is void of local cafes.
+A quiet location, taking a homemade picnic with you if you want to spend time there is highly recommended.

 Southwold is fortunate to have lifeguarded beaches from early July to the start of September, also home to the local RNLI lifeboat station so you can feel rest assured of water safety.

-Several vets are available in case of pet emergencies close by at Southwold.
+Several vets are located close by in case of pet emergencies close by at Southwold.